ddvika/SEM_segmentation/README.md

-# 2D Multi-Mineral Segmentation of Rock SEM Images using Convolutional Neural Networks
+# 2D Multi-Mineral Segmentation of Rock SEM Images using Convolutional Neural Networks and Generative Adversarial Network

 > This repository contains machine learning models written for the final project of the Skoltech Machine Learning course